Wyvi/nr-model/README.md

 ## Updating model

-To update model version, at first create a new branch with name `aa.bb`, `aa.bb` meaning the new version of the model.
-Mark that branch a default inside github.
+To update the model version, start by creating a new branch with the name `aa.bb`, where `aa.bb` represents the new model version.

+Set this branch as the default branch on GitHub.
-The initial version is `2.0`, so a version with a minor change should be `2.1`, version with a major change is `3.0`.
+If the current version is `2.0` and your changes are minor, the new version should be `2.1`, while major changes warrant a version bump to `3.0`.

-Then introduce your changes to files within the `model` directory and change the contents of `version` file to `aa.bb.0`.
-Finally run `build.sh` to make sure everything builds, push to github and run a new github release.
+Next, make your modifications to the files within the model directory, and update the content of the `version` file to reflect the new version as `aa.bb.0`.
+Afterward, execute the `build.sh` script to ensure that everything builds correctly.

+Push your changes to GitHub, and then create a new GitHub release.